Managing Chats in the Grata Console

 When you have finished a chat with a customer and have confirmed that she needs no further assistance, click the “X” at the top right of the chat panel to close the conversation.

 If your organization is tracking chat types, you’ll see a pop-up asking you to note the chat type and whether or not to send a customer satisfaction survey.
 You’ll be required to select a chat type to close the chat, you can decide whether or not to send the survey.
-Surveys are currently only supported in WeChat.
+Surveys are currently only supported in WeChat and Mini-Programs.

-We recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
+We strongly recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
 If you leave your workstation without signing-out or closing your computer, that chat session will still be assigned to you, meaning any new messages from the user will only go to you.
-Your admin can setup your Grata account rules to route back to the customer’s previous agent first.
-After giving the previous agent a chance to claim the chat again, Grata will then notify other agents.
+Your admin can set your Grata account to route returning users first to their previous agent.
+If the previous agent is not online, or fails to claim the chat again, Grata will then notify other agents.

 If you would like to re-open a chat you had with a previous customer, you can click on their name in the History section of the console side bar.
 History includes all of your chats for the previous twenty-four hours.

 If you need to access an older chat you can click on More Chats to open all previous chats across your entire organization.
-You can search by username across the last 2,000 users or by tag across your entire database.
+You can search by username across the last 2,000 users or search across your entire database by tag, WeChat OpenID, WeChat UnionID, and GrataID .
 Click the user to open the chat session in your console.

 Keep in mind when opening previous users that WeChat customer service sessions are only open for forty-eight hours from the time your customer sent you their last message.
 Your customer will not receive any messages from you if that session has expired and Grata will display in error message in the console.
 Facebook has a slightly different “24+1” policy, meaning you can message freely within 24 hours from the last message the user sent you, and outside of that window, you are able to send just one message to try to restart the conversation.